Synchronize accelerated clock in a multipartite relativistic quantum system: QCS for the accelerated clock in a multiparty quantum system

+It is easily to know that if the number of total atoms $n=2$ and the number of excited atoms $k=1$ , the time probability in Eq.(\ref{probability1}) would also apply to two-clock systems with the initial state $|\psi^{AB}_{t_{0}}\rangle=\frac{1}{\sqrt{2}}(|01\rangle+|10\rangle)$.
+In other words, $Z$ state could simulate quantum clock synchronization in both two-party system and multipartite systems.
+Since $W$-type state is a special kind of $Z$-type state for $k=1$, the time probability $P_{W}(|pos\rangle)$ for $W$ state is found to be

+But for $Z$-type initial state, the parameter $k=1$ is not required to be optimized.
 To obtain a higher clock adjustment accuracy, we firstly discuss the role of $k$, the number of excited atoms in the initial $Z$ state Eq.
 (2).
 After some calculations, the optimal $k$ is found to be